demisto/content/Packs/MicrosoftGraphMail/Integrations/MicrosoftGraphMail/README.md

 Microsoft Graph lets your app get authorized access to a user's Outlook mail data in a personal or organization account.
-This integration was integrated and tested with version xx of MicrosoftGraphMail
+This integration was integrated and tested with version xx of MicrosoftGraphMail.

 ## Configure O365 Outlook Mail (Using Graph API) on Cortex XSOAR